EvanQuan/hover-wars/README.md

 **Postgame Menu** - After the game, all the end game awards are assigned, and all the points are tallied up to determine the round winner.
 The user can go back to the Main Menu.

+### User Interface

+Speed boost prompt displays for the duration of the player's speed boost.

+### Sound

+Entering the pause menu pauses all in-game sounds, and plays a pause music loop.
+Returning to the Game Menu resumes playing in-game sounds as it left off.

+Moving the cursor, or selecting options in the menus plays a random cursor sound.

+Spikes make a sound when deactivating.

+Rockets make a sound when firing and when impacting a surface.

+### Abilities

+Spikes
+- Now render and are animated when they are activated and deactivated.

+Rockets
+- Physics and rendering are now complete

+### Driving model

+- When hovercrafts collide, a force pushes them away.
+This makes it more difficult to constantly ram into another vehicle non-stop.

+- Hovercraft centre of gravity has been lowered to make flipping more difficult and recovering from flipping easier.

 Since Milestone 2: